FAMILY AND MEDICAL LEAVE POLICY

-Failure to call the Superintendent’s Office weekly to provide the required medical recertification or to return to work immediately upon expiration of a FMLA leave may result in termination of the employee.
+Failure to call the Superintendent’s Office to provide/update the required medical recertification when necessary or to return to work immediately upon expiration of a FMLA leave may result in termination of the employee.
 Failure to furnish a fitness-for-duty certification of the employee’s ability to return to work and to perform the essential functions of the job may result in the delay of job restoration or the termination of the employee.

 Additional Rules for Instructional Employees

 Leave taken for a period that ends with the school year and begins the next semester is leave taken consecutively rather than intermittently.
 The period during the summer vacation when the employee would not have been required to report for duty is not counted against the employees’ FMLA leave entitlement.
 An instructional employee who is on FMLA leave at the end of the school year must be provided with any benefits over the summer vacation that employees would normally receive if they had been working at the end of the school year.